kion/mbgen/README.md

 ## Demo

 My personal website - [kion.name](https://kion.name/) -
-is generated with mbgen (using the default theme).
+is generated using mbgen with the default theme.

 ## Installation